Niall-Keating/Notes/Work/Lvlogics/Reviewing Peters Back End video.md

 	- Organisations
 		- All devices that are visible to lvlogics are in the LaserSensor org
 	- Silo Strappings Model in the devices app
+		- ONly view here don't change this from back end
 		-